Skip to content

 • Just getting started?
 Use individual servers.
 The setup is straightforward and context cost is manageable with just Crow's core tools.

 • Running many integrations?
 Switch to the gateway router.
-When you have Obsidian, Home Assistant, and other integrations stacked on top of Crow's 49 tools, the router's discover-and-execute pattern keeps context lean.
+When you have Obsidian, Home Assistant, and other integrations stacked on top of Crow's 126 tools, the router's category-dispatch pattern keeps context lean.

 • On a Raspberry Pi or constrained device?
 Use crow-core.
 It balances low overhead with direct tool access — no HTTP gateway required.